Controlling energy delivery with bistable nanostructures: Design principles for controlled energy delivery

-Figure~\ref{fig:mechanism_explainer}\textsf{D} shows that catalyzing the Source is possible, resulting in an additional intermediate state with $m\approx s \approx 1.2$ that can be reached through a small energy barrier.
+Figure~\ref{fig:mechanism_explainer}\textsf{D} shows that activating the Source is possible, resulting in an additional intermediate state that can be reached through a small energy barrier.
 This is progress, as we now have access to the considerable amount of energy stored in the Source.
-However, Fig.~\ref{fig:mechanism_explainer}\textsf{D} and \textsf{E} also shows that this is not enough, as the green path still has a prohibitively large barrier.
+However, Fig.~\ref{fig:mechanism_explainer}\textsf{D} and \textsf{E} also shows that this is not enough, as the purple path still has a prohibitively large barrier.
 While the Source now wants to expand, this force is still not enough to charge the Machine.